Get

 Can Dogs Eat Churros

 If you’ve ever had a churro, you know that they are practically impossible to resist.
 Who could say no to a crispy sugar-coated shell with a fluffy interior?
 Chances are, even the dog wants a bite.
-However, for the sake of your dog’s health, say “no” to feeding him a churro.
+However, for the sake of your dog’s health, say “no” to feeding them a churro.

 While an accidental, small bite of a churro isn’t likely to cause many problems for your dog, eating too many churros in too short of a time frame can lead to more serious issues.
 Keep reading below to learn more about the health concerns of feeding your dog churros.